The BEST Smooth Creamy Garlic Mashed Potatoes (EASY RECIPE)

 I found a simple and easy way to make the creamiest, smoothest mashed potatoes ever.
 I even got a little fancy and added some special ingredients that took em up a notch.

 Listen, you won’t find too many mashed potato recipes better than this one right here—I can promise you that!
-So, you all absolutely must try this recipe—just give it a shot; you won’t regret it.
+These have to be a top 10 best ever mashed potatoes recipe folks.
+So you got to try them at least once or you’ll be doing yourself a disservice.

 I hated mashed potatoes as a kid